graceswenson/project/notebook-log.md

 - Link to Article: https://www.pnas.org/doi/10.1073/pnas.0802315105#supplementary-materials

 ## Species Information
 The Siberian woolly mammoth is an extinct species of elephant that roamed parts of the Northern Hemisphere during the Pleistocene epoch.
 Their remains have been remarkably well-preserved in the permafrost of Siberia, allowing for easier study of their DNA.
 In this study, mitochondrial DNA (mtDNA) data sets collected from hair shafts will be used to complete a phylogenetic analysis.
-Samples from thirteen species will be used.
+Samples from thirteen woolly mammoth specimens will be used

 ## Data Source
 I retrieved complete mitochondrial genome sequences for various Siberian woolly mammoth (Mammuthus primigenius) specimens from the NCBI GenBank database.
 Each genome was downloaded individually in FASTA format based on accession numbers provided in the published article.
 The sequences were then compiled into a single raw file and saved as woolly_mammoth_data_raw.fasta.